CryptoGing/Guide/docs/gettingSetup/piAppPlatform/piSDK.md

 const scopes = [ ];

 //Empty function that will log an incomplete payment if found
-//Developer needs to code this callback function function onIncompletePaymentFound(payment) { console.log(payment);
+//Developer needs to implement this callback function function onIncompletePaymentFound(payment) { console.log(payment);
   };